What is Qvar Redihaler?

 How should I use Qvar Redihaler?

-To reduce the chance of developing a yeast infection, rinse your mouth with water after using beclomethasone.
-Do not swallow.
+To reduce the chance of developing a yeast infection in your mouth, rinse with water (but do not swallow) after using Qvar Redihaler.

-It may take 1 to 2 weeks or longer before your symptoms improve.
-Keep using the medication as directed and call your doctor if your symptoms do not begin to improve after 2 weeks of treatment.
+It may take up to 4 weeks or longer before your symptoms improve.
+Keep using the medicine and call your doctor if your symptoms do not begin to improve after 2 weeks.

 Store at room temperature away from moisture and heat.
-Store the inhaler device with the canister upright and the mouthpiece on top.
-Keep the canister away from open flame or high heat, such as in a car on a hot day.
+Keep the cover on your inhaler when not in use.
+Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

 What happens if I miss a dose?